-From the time you enter treatment, we begin preparing you to thrive in everyday life after you walk out our doors.
-With a strong focus on relapse prevention skills and real-world opportunities to practice facing challenges in recovery, you’ll feel confident in your new, healthy lifestyle.
+From the time you enter residential drug rehab, we begin preparing you to thrive in everyday life after you walk out our doors.
+With a strong focus on relapse prevention skills and real-world opportunities to practice facing challenges in addiction recovery, you’ll feel confident in your new, healthy lifestyle.

 Practical Recovery Skills

-You’ll learn healthy coping skills while in treatment that you can draw upon throughout recovery.
+You’ll learn healthy coping skills while in inpatient drug rehab that you can draw upon throughout recovery.
 Some of these may include mindfulness, fitness, healthy nutrition and expressing yourself in creative ways like writing, music or art.
-Through therapeutic approaches like cognitive behavioral therapy, our clinicians will teach you change negative thought patterns and behaviors and develop productive ways of dealing with distress.
+Through therapeutic approaches like cognitive behavioral therapy, our clinicians will help you change negative thought patterns and behaviors.
+You’ll develop productive ways of dealing with stress.

 Preparation for Everyday Life